twitter-forks/statsite/README.md

 Statsite is configured using a simple INI file.
 Here is an example configuration file for Twitter Observability::

+    ; Default Twitter statsite config for external Twitter customers ; that are using Twitter Observability via our https endpoint.
+    ;
     [statsite]
     port = 8125
     udp_port = 8125